 Henry Moore (Mississippi)

-Henry Moore is a father of five children and the Director of Family-Driven Practice at Families as Allies in the state of Mississippi.
-Families as Allies is the State Chapter of the National Federation of Families.
-Henry is a former teacher and received his B.S. in Special Education from Jackson State University.
-Henry is interested in promoting national family support.
+Henry Moore is the Director of Family-Driven Practice at Families as Allies, the State Chapter of the National Federation of Families.
+Henry is a former teacher and received his B.S. in Special Education from Jackson State University and is interested in promoting national family support.

 In August 2020, Henry was named Coordinator of the Hinds County Making a Plan (MAP) Team.
 The MAP Team is a multidisciplinary team of families, parent peer support specialists, mental health providers, state agencies, local school districts and community members who support families of children birth to 21 with a serious emotional disturbance or dually diagnosed with an intellectual/developmental disability or alcohol/drug usage.